Anthroposophy in Hawkes Bay

 Country or national: Anthroposophical Society of New Zealand (ASNZ) run by a Council with a Representative who regularly visits centres around NZ and also attends meetings at the Goetheanum on our behalf.

 There are two legal forms for Societies in New Zealand: Incorporated and Charitable.
-Our society was originally formed as a Charitable Trust, which it still is.
+Our society was originally formed in 1990 as a Charitable Trust, which it still is.
 We report annually to the recently reformed Charities Commission, which has an overseeing role that is carried out by Charities Services (Ngā Ratonga Kaupapa Atawhai), a business unit within the Department of Internal Affairs.
 Its primary function is to regulate the charitable sector and promote public trust and confidence through transparency and accountability.

 Some of the issues are: